flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/dashboard.md

 It has three sections:

 - Left:
-    - Shows the currently loaded flight plan if dashes if none is loaded.
+    - Shows the currently loaded flight plan or dashes if none is loaded.
 - Right Top:
     - Shows current METAR information for the loaded origin and destination airport.
 - Right Bottom: